-Woodstock CE Primary School has successfully achieved the Bronze Rights Respecting Schools Award earlier this year, which puts children’s rights at the heart of our school.
+Woodstock CE Primary School started their Rights Respecting Journey in 2018 and in 2021 successfully achieved the Gold Rights Respecting Schools Award (RRSA), which puts children’s rights at the heart of our school.

 ‘It is the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.’
 Ofsted 2019

 Unicef works with schools in the UK to create safe and inspiring places to learn, where children are respected, their talents are nurtured and they are able to thrive.
 Whilst working towards achieving the first stage of this award we have ensured the Rights Respecting philosophy is embedded within the values of our school life and gives the children the best chance to lead happy, healthy lives and to be responsible, active citizens.